-We draw attention to Note 1.01 in the financial statements, which describes the extent and duration of current income losses, the Council's ability to refinance debt, the cost of replacement borrowing and the Council's ability to borrow further should there be a need to do so.
-As stated in Note 1.01, this indicates that a material uncertainty exists that may cast significant doubt on the Council's ability to continue providing the current level of services without an increase in planned income.
+We draw attention to Note 1.01 in the financial statements, which describe the Council's ability to refinance debt, and to borrow further should there be a need to do so.
+As stated in Note 1.01, this indicates that a material uncertainty exists that may cast significant doubt on the Council's ability to continue providing the current level of services without an increase in planned income for a period to 31 March 2023 from when the financial statements are authorised for issue.
 Our opinion is not modified in respect of this matter.